lakhansamani/react-minimal-boilerplate/README.md

 - `yarn build`
 - Production build will be part of `dist` folder

+### Testing

+- `yarn test`
+- If you change content of `src/App.js` then you might have to change the test in `src/App.test.js`.
+Also similary you can add test for more components.

 ### How to add env variables to the application

 - `cp .env.sample .env`